 The Jonathan Schell Memorial Lecture Series on the Fate of the Earth was established to honor the memory of Nation Institute fellow Jonathan Schell and takes its name from his 1982 seminal work on the consequences of nuclear war.
 It is an annual lecture of original work delivered by a speaker selected each year by committee addressing topics written on by Schell during his life including environmentalism, nuclear disarmament, and peace but may include any important issue on which the future of humanity and other life on the Earth might depend.

-The application process for the 2017 Robert Masur Fellowship in Civil Liberties is now open.
+Applications are now closed for the 2018 Robert Masur Fellowship in Civil Liberties at The Nation Institute.